Step inside the president's plane with this Air Force One replica

 "This is a great asset to let kids know America belongs to them.
 It's a very, very sensitive time right now.
 There's many people that feel they're not included in this country," Scharf said.
 "We have to do everything we can to get them engaged, to make them know their voice can be heard."

 There are other ways to experience Air Force One: The Ronald Reagan Presidential Library in Simi Valley, California, for example, has an earlier, smaller Boeing 707 version on display.
-But Scharf said he wanted to recreate the current, 747 Air Force One, because it is a modern marvel that allows the president to travel within his own domain.
+But Scharf said he wanted to recreate the current, 747 Air Force One, because it is a modern marvel.
+It allows the president to travel within his own domain.

 Inside the plane, visitors can peek inside the president's bedroom, recreated here with two twin beds.
 They can imagine cabinet secretaries gathered in a conference room, or the president sitting at his desk.
 A small sitting area serves as a mobile medical clinic.
 The second floor of the plane, including the cockpit, is off-limits.